 - Check if your phone contract/ package already has an inclusive roaming bundle [the same survey showed that 50% of Brits didn’t have an inclusive roaming option when they travelled].

-- If not, many providers have roaming bolt-ons or add-ons that will save you money if you know you are going to use a certain amount of data.
+- If not, many providers have roaming bolt-ons or add-ons that will save you money on your road trip if you know you are going to use a certain amount of data.
 You may want to buy one before you head off.

 - Set your spending cap – all providers let you do this.